 For information about cycling around Boston and Cambridge, visit Commuter Choice or call (617) 384-RIDE.
 All Harvard shuttles and vans have exterior bike racks.

 Because parking in Cambridge is extremely limited, we recommend that you use public transportation.
 Harvard’s Parking Services does offer a limited number of evening commuter permits for University garages or parking lots.
 These permits are valid only in the designated garage or lot to which they are assigned, from 5 pm to 3 am, Monday through Friday, and all day on weekends and University holidays.
 Permits are sold on a first-come, first-served basis and may sell out quickly for some garages or lots.

-Apply for a permit in person at the Campus Service Center, providing a copy of your student registration confirmation, a valid driver’s license, and vehicle registration.
+Apply for a permit in person at the Campus Service Center, providing a copy of your student registration confirmation and a valid driver’s license.
 See Harvard Transportation and Parking Services.

 Paid parking lots

 There are a few paid parking lots and garages near campus: